 However, the partners were hesitant to part with half of their company.
 They countered by asking for $200,000 in exchange for 16% equity.
 The pair explained that they wanted to retain more equity to offer to future employees.
 Robert sensed their reluctance and raised the stakes again by offering $500,000 for 50% equity.
 Despite the increased offer, Duggan and McCombs still hesitated.

 In response, Robert increased the offer to $600,000 for 50% equity.
-McCombs countered with two options which were $300,000 for 25% equity or $750,000 for 50% equity.
+McCombs countered with two options, which were $300,000 for 25% equity or $750,000 for 50% equity.
 Robert and Kevin O’Leary stood firm on their final offer and maintained it at $600,000 for 50% equity.
 After considering the benefits of partnering with two seasoned investors, Duggan and McCombs ultimately decided to accept the deal.

 Product Availability